 One of the objectives of the Group and the Company is to ensure that it maintains a strong credit rating and healthy capital ratios by means of proper management of its capital.
-The Group and the Company manage their capital structure and make adjustments to it, in light of changes in economic conditions.
-No changes were made in the objectives and processes during the years ended 31 December 2018 and 31 December 2017.
+The Group and the Company manage their capital structure and adjust it, in light of changes in economic conditions.
+No changes were made in the objectives and processes during the years ended 31 December 2019 and 31 December 2018.

-The Company monitors its capital requirement on a periodic basis taking into account its current requirements.
-Capital includes equity attributable to the equity holders and other reserves (and bank loans at 31 December 2017, which were repaid in 2018).
+The Company monitors its capital requirement on a periodic basis considering its current requirements.
+Capital primarily includes equity attributable to the equity holders.
 Based on recommendations of the directors, the Group and the Company balance their overall capital structure through the payments of dividends, new share issues as well as the issue of new debt or the redemption of existing debt.
 The Group's and Company's policy in managing capital has remained unchanged from the prior year.

-39. Events after the Reporting Period
+38. Events after the Reporting Period